nathanlem1/FusionSORT/README.md

 ## Tracking
-* **Evaluation on validation set**
+* **Running on validation set**

-To evaluate on MOT17 val dataset, you need to run:
+To run the tracker on the MOT17 val dataset, you need to run:

 ```shell
 # Using motion only